Heart valve surgery and care

 OUR LOCATIONS

-Across our extensive network of hospitals and treatment centres, our leading consultants are here to support you, from initial consultation through to aftercare.
-You can have your heart valve surgery at the following locations:
+Across our extensive network of hospitals and treatment centres in London and Birmingham, our leading consultants are here to support you from the initial consultation through to aftercare and rehabilitation.
+HCA UK has some of the best heart valve surgeons in the UK and you can opt to have your heart valve repair or heart valve replacement surgery at any the following locations:

 The Harley Street Clinic